 - learnable (adj.)

 - 1620s, from learn + -able.
 Related: Learnability.

 - "having knowledge gained by study," mid-14c., past participle adjective from learn (v.) in its former transitive sense.
 Related: Learnedly; learnedness. "[L]earned expresses depth and fullness in the knowledge, while scholarly expresses accuracy" [Century Dictionary].

 - learning (n.)

-- Old English leornung "learning, study," from leornian (see learn).
+- Old English leornung "study, action of acquiring knowledge," verbal noun from leornian (see learn).
+Meaning "knowledge acquired by systematic study, extensive literary and scientific culture" is from mid-14c.
 Learning curve attested by 1907.

 - occasional past tense and past participle of learn.